 Bainbridge - Fillmore is a very small town located in the state of Indiana.
 With a population of 4,000 people and just one neighborhood, Bainbridge - Fillmore is the 152nd largest community in Indiana.

-When you are in Bainbridge - Fillmore, you'll notice that it is more blue-collar than most other communities in America.
-44.67% of Bainbridge - Fillmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bainbridge - Fillmore is a blue-collar town, with 44.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bainbridge - Fillmore is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Bainbridge - Fillmore who work in office and administrative support (19.93%), management occupations (8.36%), and sales jobs (7.82%).

 The rate of college-level education in Bainbridge - Fillmore is quite a bit lower than the national average among all cities of 21.84%: just 12.77% of people here over 25 have a bachelor's degree or an advanced degree.